Introduction

 Preparations

-The following jumper cable wire diameters must not be fallen short of by the vehicle providing the jump-start.
+The following jumper cable wire diameters must not be smaller than the values required by the vehicle providing the jump-start.
+When in doubt, use a higher-quality cable with a larger cross-section and insulated clamps.

 Vehicle Receiving Jump-start

-2. If a 12 V vehicle battery with a viewing window has been installed, check the color of the viewing window.
-If the viewing window is light yellow or has no color, do not perform a jump-start; instead, contact an authorized Volkswagen dealer or authorized Volkswagen Service Facility.
+2. If a 12 V vehicle battery with a viewing window has been installed, check the color shown in the viewing window before connecting any jumper cables.
+If the viewing window is light yellow, pale, or has no visible color, do not perform a jump-start.
+This may indicate a battery condition that is not suitable for external starting assistance.
+In this case, contact an authorized Volkswagen dealer or authorized Volkswagen Service Facility before attempting to start the vehicle.

 Vehicle to be Jump-started

-2. Check that the battery providing the jump-start has the same voltage (12 V) and approximately the same battery capacity as the dead 12 V vehicle battery.
+2. Check that the battery providing the jump-start has the same voltage, which must be 12 V, and approximately the same battery capacity as the drained 12 V vehicle battery.
 Pay attention to the information printed on the battery of the vehicle providing the jump-start.
+A mismatched or unsuitable battery can lead to unstable current flow, overheating of the jumper cables, or damage to sensitive electrical components in the Volkswagen Taos.

 Jump-starting